-Though the total victims increased slightly from Period I to Period 2, the more notable shift is in the ratio of the killed and wounded.
-In Period I, the number of wounded was more than twice the number killed; in Period 2, however, the number killed was equal to the number wounded.
-The jump in fatalities from 2.9 to 5.1 deaths is a 75.9% increase in fatalities, indicating that school shootings have become more deadly.
+notable shift was in the ratio of the killed and wounded.
+In Period 1, the number of wounded was more than twice the number killed.
+In Period 2, however, the number killed was equal to the number wounded.
+The jump in fatalities from 2.9 to 5.1 deaths represents a 75.9 percent increase in fatalities, indicating that school shootings have become more deadly.

-Comparing juvenile to adult perpetrators reveals that on average adults had 53.2% more victims than juveniles, and 130% more fatalities (Table 7).
+Comparing juvenile to adult perpetrators revealed that on average, adults had 53.2 percent more victims than juveniles, and 130 percent more fatalities (Table 7).